timakin/autocompl/README.md

 ====

 Autocompl is the light-weight library that provides an autocomplete function to Rails app.
 This gem depends on Vanilla JavaScript, not jquery.
-(See the repo of [autoComplete](https://github.com/Pixabay/JavaScript-autoComplete))
+See the repo of [autoComplete](https://github.com/Pixabay/JavaScript-autoComplete) to check the usage of javascript code.

 ## Installation